-Do our expectations and practices support ...
+Ask - do our expectations and practices support

-- hazard analyses as regular, expected part of academic work? - 'safe' spaces to raise safety concerns? - hands-on skills and robust use of EH&S consultation? - talking about safety in standard academic venues (lab meetings, seminars, papers, talks, grant proposals, P&T)? - use of scarce financial resources to support infrastructure and resources needed for safety and regulatory compliance? - safety leadership as a core element of academic success?
+- ... hazard analyses as regular, expected part of academic work? - ... 'safe' spaces to raise safety concerns? - ... hands-on skills and robust use of EH&S consultation? - ... inclusion of safety topics in standard academic venues (lab meetings, seminars, papers, talks, grant proposals, P&T)? - ... use of scarce financial resources to support infrastructure and resources needed for safety and regulatory compliance? - ... safety leadership as a core element of academic success?